 How to Prevent Paint Bleed Through Painters Tape

-Painting can be an exciting and rewarding project, but when you’re painting stripes or fun designs, one of the most common issues is how to prevent paint bleed through painter’s tape.
+Painting can be an exciting and rewarding project, but when you’re making stripes or fun designs, one of the most common issues is how to prevent paint bleed through painter’s tape.
 The paint bleed not only looks unappealing, but it can also ruin the overall look of your piece.

 supplies used on How to Prevent Paint Bleed Through Painters Tape